All Images Copyright 2008-2025 Jennifer Lavrenz

 _

-The following entries are pictures and stories of my visits to all 5o states!
-Many of the states I went to as a child but I didn't take a photo during my time there.
-It wasn't a big deal to do that back then.
-I have found a few photos from my parent's collection though; yep, retro!
-I will be posting the states in reversealphabetical order, not in chronological order from my first visit.
-Hawaii was my last state to see and Nebraska was my first, as it was the state I was born in.
-Much like life, it’s a journey that is all over the place, but it's been quite the ride.
-ENJOY!
+The following entries are pictures and short stories of my visits to all 5o states!
+There are many states I went to as a child, but I didn't take a photo to document it.
+It wasn't a big deal to me to do that back then.
+I am posting the states in reverse alphabetical order.
+Hawaii was my last state to visit and Nebraska was my first, since it was the state I was born in.

 D.C.